gb-blockchain-1920/adv-smart-contracts-project/README.md

 ### Current Limitations
 For assembly implementation:
-- Strings must be less than 32 bytes for most functions
+- Strings must be less than 32 bytes (total) for most functions
-- Strings must be less than 16 bytes for `concatenate`

 ### Additional/Possible Implementations
 - Converting the contracts to libraries and being able to use it with other contracts.